-When your content is shared on social media, in AdWords, on other websites, you have to be ready to respond like a human.
+There are some really helpful AI tools for sharing content, but you have to be ready to respond like a human.
 Your customers are likely to connect with your brand several times before converting.
 They’ll be more likely to convert if those early connections are warm and friendly, rather than cold and calculated.

 In their article 12 Social Media Mistakes That Will Drive Followers Away From Your Brand, Forbes highlights failing to listen to customers, social presence with no personality, and not engaging with your audience as big no-nos.

 AI can help you achieve these things, but it can’t yet do all of the work for you.

 Use AI to help your content marketing, but don’t let it take over

 I’ve just spent an hour uploading a podcast to our website, creating a short link, writing social media posts for Facebook, Twitter and LinkedIn and then posting to each one individually.

 I know!
 I’ve got my face in my palm just thinking about it.